ampatspell/ember-cli-fastboot-dotenv/README.md

 # ember-cli-fastboot-dotenv

-`ember-cli-dotenv`-like addon but for FastBoot.
+`ember-cli-dotenv`-like addon for Ember.js for FastBoot which allows to use environment variables passed to FastBoot server in runtime.

 Use `.env` file for development and production defaults.